Test Administration Features

 Testing Window and Test Times

-The Initial ELPAC testing window will be open from July 3, 2024, through June 30, 2025.
+The Initial ELPAC will be available from July 7, 2026, through June 30, 2027.
 Pursuant to 5 CCR Section 11518.5(e), Initial ELPAC testing and parent/guardian notification of results must be done within 30 calendar days after students are first enrolled in a California public school or 60 calendar days prior to instruction, but not before July 1.
 LEAs may schedule testing according to local preference within this window and do not need to inform the CDE or ETS.
 All testing must take place within this window.

 Key Dates